 Materials from Others

 Statements from colleagues who have observed the professor in the classroom as members of a teaching team or independent observers.

-Statements fro colleagues who have systematically reviewed the professor's classroom materials, the course syllabi, assignments, testing and grading practices, text selection and reading list.
+- Statements from colleagues who have systematically reviewed the professor's classroom materials, the course syllabi, assignments, testing and grading practices, text selection, and reading list.